Updated

 Copilot for Pull Requests

 This is GitHub’s most differentiating feature — no other AI coding tool has this level of platform integration.
 When you open a PR on GitHub.com, Copilot reviews it automatically, leaving inline comments with specific suggestions.
-It hit 60 million reviews by March 2026, and the quality is notable: 71% of reviews surface actionable feedback, with an average of 5.1 comments per review focused on correctness and architectural issues.
+Since launching in April 2025 it has scaled to tens of millions of reviews, and the quality is notable: the majority of reviews surface genuinely actionable feedback focused on correctness and architectural issues rather than nitpicks.

-If your team is already using GitHub for code review, this alone can justify the Business plan cost.
+Note that under the June 2026 billing change, Copilot code review now consumes both AI Credits and GitHub Actions minutes — worth factoring in if your team runs a high volume of automated reviews.
+If your team is already using GitHub for code review, this feature alone can still justify the Business plan cost.

-Copilot Workspace is the agentic layer: you describe a GitHub Issue or a feature request, and Copilot generates a full implementation plan, writes the code across multiple files, and creates a pull request.
+The coding agent is Copilot’s agentic layer: you describe a GitHub Issue or a feature request, and Copilot generates a full implementation plan, writes the code across multiple files, and creates a pull request.

 It works well for single-file changes and simple feature additions.
 It struggles with tasks that require coordinating changes across 10+ files with architectural implications.
 In those cases, expect to spend significant time correcting its output.